peterkochlarsen/qdpeg/README.md

 * [The and_p and not_p parsers](#The-and_p-and-not_p-parsers)

 ## Character parsers
-All character parsers fail at end of file

 | Signature | Succeeds when |
 | --- | --- |
 |`char_any`| any character is present